Does Prescription Opioid Abuse Lead to Heroin Addiction?

 Absolute Awakenings and Heroin Addiction Recovery

-At Absolute Awakenings, we understand just how difficult recovering from heroin addiction can be.
+At Absolute Awakenings, we understand how difficult recovering from heroin addiction can be.
 Out of all the chemical substances in circulation, heroin is one of the most addictive and hardest to quit long-term.
 Sadly, many individuals who undergo treatment for heroin addiction end up relapsing before they truly give themselves a shot at the ins and outs of recovery – this is typical because the symptoms of post-acute withdrawal are so severe.
 These symptoms include intense psychological cravings, mild depression and anxiety, sleep-related issues, general discomfort, and long-term gastrointestinal issues, namely chronic constipation.
-At Absolute Awakenings, we help treat all of these symptoms and more in our state-of-the-art treatment facility.
+At Absolute Awakenings, we help treat all these symptoms and more in our state-of-the-art treatment facility.
 For more information, give us a call today.
-We look forward to speaking with you and getting you or your loved on the road to long-term heroin addiction recovery as quickly as possible.
+We look forward to speaking with you and getting you or your loved one on the road to long-term heroin addiction recovery as quickly as possible.